yarda/printrun-webmon/README.md

 Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

-Full text of the license is enclosed in COPYING file.
+Full text of the license is enclosed in the COPYING file.